Host a challenge

 COMIC is still under development, and we are working on integrated functionality to visualize medical data and results of algorithms interactively, directly in your browser; to allow you to run your evaluation code that processes new results immediately in the cloud, and to let participants upload their algorithms themselves so that other can use them and upload new scans to be processed by these algorithms.
 But COMIC is it is today is already developed far enough to use it for real challenges and several challenges listed on this site use it.

-Create a challenge
+Host a challenge

-To create a challenge, sign in using the link in the upper right of the menu on top of this page and click the button to create a challenge top right on this page.
+To host a challenge, sign in using the link in the upper right of the menu on top of this page and click the button to create a challenge top right on this page.
 Just choose a name and a skin, and create some pages for your site.
 Data for the site is stored in a shared Dropbox folder, so you currently need a Dropbox account to work with COMIC challenges.
 Detailed instructions are provided in the support documentation.

 If you have questions or comments, post a message on the forum.
 You are most welcome to help us further develop and extend the COMIC platform.
 You can use the bug/issue tracker and code repository on github, and create a new issue there.